Brandon Crawford Player Props: Giants vs. Dodgers

-On Tuesday, Brandon Crawford (coming off going 1-for-3) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 9:45 PM ET.
+Brandon Crawford -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, on April 12 at 9:45 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Dodgers.
+In his most recent game, he notched a home run while going 1-for-3 against the Dodgers.

 Brandon Crawford Game Info & Props vs. the Dodgers